 Congratulations!
 Going to University is a blast.
 Here's the ultimate Survival Guide!

 Starting out at university is brilliant and exciting, and a whole heap of new experiences, friends and opportunities are heading your way.
+Although it can be stressful, especially when essays are due, you can order a research paper online to help you with your studies.
+It will be a great experience with lots of challenges coming your way.
 But, it can also be quite daunting, especially if you are taking your old friend Arthur with you.
 I’ve had JIA since I was three-years-old, and when I went to university I realised just how much help I’d had from my parents until that point.
 During my three years at uni I learned so much about how to look after myself and manage my arthritis, and below are the tips I’d like to pass on to you.
 If you take good care of yourself, and don’t neglect your arthritis admin, you’ll have an absolute ball at uni; so read on and good luck!!

 Love, Collette x